 Resultados obstétricos y perinatales tras la muerte fetal de un solo gemelo en un embarazo monocorial biamniótico: reporte de caso y revisión bibliográfica

-Julio César Rodríguez1, Gerardo Edu Castillo López2, Ana Karen Resendiz Olascoaga3, Sandra Ivonne Pacheco Ruíz4, Luis Cuauhtémoc Márquez Bravo2, José González Macedo5
+[Obstetric and perinatal outcomes following fetal death of a single twin in a biamniotic monochorionic pregnancy: case report and literature review]Julio César Rodríguez1, Gerardo Edu Castillo López2, Ana Karen Resendiz Olascoaga3, Sandra Ivonne Pacheco Ruíz4, Luis Cuauhtémoc Márquez Bravo2, José González Macedo5

-1. Programa de Residencia en Ginecología y Obstetricia, Departamento de Ginecología y Obstetricia, Hospital General Dr. Miguel Silva, Michoacán, México; 2.
-Programa de Residencia en Imagenología diagnóstica y terapéutica, Departamento de Imagenología, Hospital General Dr. Miguel Silva, Michoacán, México; 3.
+1. Programa de Residencia en Ginecología y Obstetricia, Departamento de Ginecología y Obstetricia, Hospital General Dr Miguel Silva, Michoacán, México; 2.
+Programa de Residencia en Imagenología diagnóstica y terapéutica, Departamento de Imagenología, Hospital General Dr Miguel Silva, Michoacán, México; 3.
 Medicina Materno-Fetal, Hospital Ángeles Morelia, Michoacán, México; 4.
 Programa de Residencia de Medicina Materno-Fetal, Instituto Nacional de Perinatología, Michoacán, México; 5.
-Departamento de Ginecología y Obstetricia, Hospital General Dr. Miguel Silva, Michoacán, México.
+Departamento de Ginecología y Obstetricia, Hospital General Dr Miguel Silva, Michoacán, México;

 Resumen